 Prescription charging information for England, Scotland, Wales and Northern Ireland

-The cost of a prescription pre-payment certificate (PPC), which is valid for three months, will remain at £29.10, while the price of an annual PPC will stay at £104.00 (see below).
+The cost of a prescription pre-payment certificate (PPC), which is valid for three months is £29.65, while the price of an annual PPC is £105.90 (see below).

 Prescription Charges in England – People exempt from prescription charges, claiming a refund and general information on charging is set out below.